YonSci/yon_academic/_portfolio/portfolio-13.md

 |:----------------------------------:|:----------------------------------:|
 | ![](https://yonsci.github.io/yon_academic//images/Screenshot%20from%202023-01-08%2011-52-54.png) | ![](https://yonsci.github.io/yon_academic//images/Screenshot%20from%202023-01-08%2011-54-26.png) |

-WRF NetCDF datasets can also be opened under `QGIS`➡️ `Layers `&rarr `Add Layer` &rarr `Add WRF NetCDF Layer`.
+WRF NetCDF datasets can also be opened under `QGIS`➡️ `Layers `➡️ `Add Layer` ➡️ `Add WRF NetCDF Layer`.
 Variables included in WRF NetCDF datasets are shown as a list in the *View* tab.
 You can view the simulation output as follow:

 ![](https://yonsci.github.io/yon_academic//images/Screenshot%20from%202023-01-08%2011-49-34.png)